infinityworks/prometheus-rancher-exporter/README.md

 # prometheus-rancher-exporter

 Exposes the health of stacks/services and hosts from the Rancher API, to a Prometheus compatible endpoint.
+*Please Note this exporter has been re-written for the new v2 Rancher API available from version 1.2 of Rancher onwards.
+Sadly, this breaks backwards compatibility.
+If you require a version compatible with older versions, please use versions <05 from the Dockerhub*

 ## Description

 This container makes use of Ranchers ability to assign API access to a container at runtime.
 This is achieved through labels to create a connection to the API.
 The application, expects to get the following environment variables from the host, if not using the supplied labelss in rancher-compose then you can update these values yourself, using environment variables.

+Required:
 * CATTLE_ACCESS_KEY
 * CATTLE_SECRET_KEY
 * CATTLE_URL

+Optional
+* METRICS_PATH  //Path under which to expose metrics.
+* LISTEN_ADDRESS // Port on which to expose metrics.

 ## Install and deploy